markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 </section>
 ```

-The `<div>` with "Step 4" in it is the last child of the `<section>` tag.
+The `<div>` with "Step 4" in it is the last child of the `<section>` element.
 The `<div>` with class `flex-row` would be the first child.
 This parent/child relationship lets us do some interesting things with pseudo-classes.
 Try this one instead:

 ```css
 .step:nth-child(even) {